szilard/benchm-ml/README.md

 [Higgs dataset](x1-data-higgs).
 Contact me (e.g. submit a [github issue](https://github.com/szilard/benchm-ml/issues))
 if you have learning curves for linear vs non-linear models on other datasets.

-On the other hand, there is a price for higher accuracy in terms of larger training (CPU) time.
+On the other hand, there is a certainly price for higher accuracy in terms of larger training (CPU) time.

 Ultimately, there is a data size - algo (complexity) - cost (CPU time) - accuracy tradeoff (to be studied in more details later).
 Some quick results for H2O: